unhingedporter/DataStructureMustKnow/javascript/ds/array.md

         Expected time complexity: O(n)

         The idea is to use an auxiliary array.
 We maintain two pointers one to leftmost or smallest element and other to rightmost or largest element.
-We more both pointers toward each other and alternatively copy elements at these pointers to an auxiliary array.
+We move both pointers toward each other and alternatively copy elements at these pointers to an auxiliary array.
 Finally, we copy auxiliary array back to the original array.
         Below image is a dry run of the above approach:

     -  Solution that requires O(n) time and O(1) extra space is discussed.
 The idea is to use multiplication and modular trick to store two elements at an index.